- Optimizely Web Experimentation

 Enter a regular expression (1,500 characters maximum) for the IP addresses you'd like to filter from your Results page.

-IP filtering won't prevent certain visitors from seeing the experiment—it only excludes them from the experiment results.
+IP filtering will not prevent certain visitors from seeing the experiment—it only excludes them from the experiment results.
 To exclude IP ranges from being included in experiments, see our article on IP address audience conditions.

 If you use a regular expression to match multiple IPs, your IP filtering regex should match the full IP address.
 Partial matches will not work.
-If you've turned on IP anonymization as well, the IP filtering regex should match the last octet as 0 (zero).
+If you have turned on IP anonymization as well, the IP filtering regex should match the last octet as 0 (zero).